 To receive approval for a qualification, the TEO must submit the relevant documents to the TEC in accordance with the information on the TEC's website.

-SACNC/006: TEO to ensure programmes and qualifications are eligible a) meets the objectives of foundation level tertiary education, which are to:
+SAC3+/006: TEO to ensure SAC programmes and qualifications are eligible

 This condition is imposed under section 159YC(2)(a) of the Education Act 1989.